Multi-Winner Voting with Approval Preferences: The Algorithmic Perspective on Proportionality

 \subsubsection{Finding Proportional Committees for Cohesive Groups}

-We first look at the proportionality concepts that formalize the behavior of rules with respect to cohesive groups of voters; see \Cref{sec:cohesive_groups}.
+We first look at the proportionality concepts that formalise the behaviour of rules with respect to cohesive groups of voters; see \Cref{sec:cohesive_groups}.

 Note that even the problem of deciding whether in a given instance of election there exists an $\ell$-cohesive group of voters is $\np$-complete~\cite{proprank}.
-Similarly, given a committee $W$ deciding whether $W$ satisfies the EJR condition is coNP-complete~\cite{justifiedRepresentation}; the same holds for the problem of deciding whether $W$ satisfies the PJR condition~\cite{AEHLSS18}.
+Similarly, given a committee~$W$, deciding whether~$W$ satisfies the EJR condition is $\conp$-complete~\cite{justifiedRepresentation}; the same holds for the problem of deciding whether $W$ satisfies the PJR condition~\cite{AEHLSS18}.
 Checking if a given committee $W$ satisfies JR is computationally easy---for each candidate one needs to check whether the group of voters approving this candidate is $1$-cohesive, and if so, to check if less than $\nicefrac{n}{k}$ voters from such a group are left without a representative in~$W$.
 Checking whether a given committee satisfies perfect representation (\Cref{def:perfect_representation}) is also computationally easy---the problem reduces to finding a perfect constrained matching in a bipartite graph~\cite{pjr17}.

-While the problem of checking if a given committee satisfies the EJR/PJR condition is computationally hard, for a given election instance one can find in polynomial time \emph{some} committee that satisfies the two conditions (e.g., through Rule X~\cite{pet-sko:laminar}, or through a local-search algorithm for PAV~\cite{AEHLSS18}).
-The situation is quite different for perfect representation (PR): it is NP-complete to check whether there exists a PR committee for a given election instance~\cite{pjr17}.
+While the problem of checking if a given committee satisfies the EJR/PJR condition is computationally hard, for a given election instance one can find in polynomial time \emph{some} committee that satisfies the two conditions (e.g., through the Method of Equal Shares~\cite{pet-sko:laminar}, or through a local-search algorithm for PAV~\cite{AEHLSS18}).
+The situation is quite different for perfect representation (PR): it is $\np$-complete to check whether there exists a PR committee for a given election instance~\cite{pjr17}.
 Consequently, unless $\mathrm{P} = \np$, there exists no polynomial-time ABC rule that satisfies perfect representation.